Jeremy Griffith’s remarkable search

 In 1967 aged 21, Jeremy deferred his science degree at the University of New

-England and hitchhiked to Tasmania with his dog Loaf, determined to save the
+England, and later that year hitchhiked to Tasmania with his dog Loaf, determined

-Thylacine—the Tasmanian Tiger—from extinction.
-The search was to total some
+to save the Thylacine—the Tasmanian Tiger—from extinction.
+The search was to total

 completion of the most thorough search ever conducted for this extraordinary animal,

 Jeremy was to reach the sad conclusion that the thylacine was indeed extinct.

 Fascinated by stories of the possible continued existence of the Thylacine in the wilds of Tasmania, Jeremy set off with only a trail bike to carry Loaf, his pack and himself.
 Armed with his enduring enthusiasm, initiative and ingenuity he began his investigation into the plight of this marsupial equivalent of the wolf.
 Jeremy raised the capital needed for the project through sponsorship, in particular from the British Tobacco Company and Ansett Airways.
 He also raised funds by working double shifts in a pea factory, and later in a tin mine.

 By 1972 Jeremy and local dairy farmer and naturalist James Malley had attracted significant support and a Thylacine Research Centre was established in Launceston to generate interest, educate the community and log sightings which could then be investigated.
 Bob Brown, who was at the time pioneering the Australian Conservation Movement and was later to become a Federal Member of Parliament, donated his time and income for a year to support the Centre, which had two field units in operation and camera monitors that Jeremy invented in all likely wilderness areas.

 2 minute video about Jeremy’s search for the Tasmanian Tiger